 - 1.1 Neighbourhood planning enables communities to shape the development and growth of a local area.
 Neighbourhood Development Plans (NDPs) can be used to choose where new homes, shops and offices should be built, and to have a say on what those new buildings should look like.
 Adopted ("Made") NDPs become part of the local statutory development plan and form the basis for determining planning applications in that area. - Neighbourhood Planning is a central government initiative introduced by the Localism Act 2011 and recognised in the National Planning Policy Framework (NPPF) in March 2012.
 The aim of the legislation is to empower local communities to use the planning system to promote appropriate and sustainable development in their area.
 NDPs must have regard to national policies and be in general conformity with strategic policies in the Local Plan the South Worcestershire Development Plan (SWDP) 2006 2030. - 1.3 The Neighbourhood Planning Regulations set out a number of formal steps that must be taken in preparing a NDP.
 Following an application by the Parish Council on 22nd April 2013, Malvern Hills District Council designated the Parish of Clifton upon Teme as a neighbourhood area for the purposes of developing a NDP on 24th September 2013.
 The designated area is shown on Map 1. - 1.4 A Steering Group of Parish Councillors and interested local residents was set up in 2014 to oversee the preparation the Plan on behalf of the Parish Council.
-The Steering Group has met regularly throughout the NDP process and has led on local community consultation and engagement. - 1.5 The Draft NDP was prepared following careful consideration of the representations submitted during the informal consultation on the emerging draft plan in Spring 2016.
-Further information about this process, and the comments submitted are provided on the Parish Council website http://clifton-upon-teme-pc.org.uk and in the Consultation Statement. - The Draft NDP was published for 8 weeks public consultation until 26th August 2016.
-The Parish Council has considered the consultation responses and amended the Submission NDP where appropriate.
-Malvern Hills District Council will undertake a further public consultation for a minimum of 6 weeks.
-Malvern Hills District Council and the Parish Council will then appoint an independent Examiner to examine the NDP.
-If the independent Examiner concludes that the NDP should proceed (subject to any amendments), the District Council will arrange a local Referendum, and if over 50% of those voting, vote in favour, the NDP will be made i.e. adopted and used to help determine planning applications (alongside local and national planning policies).
+The Steering Group met regularly throughout the NDP process and led on local community consultation and engagement. - 1.5 The Draft NDP was prepared following careful consideration of the representations submitted during the informal consultation on the emerging draft plan in Spring 2016.
+Further information about this process, and the comments submitted are provided on the Parish Council website http://clifton-upon-teme-pc.org.uk and in the Consultation Statement. - 1.6 The Draft NDP was published for 8 weeks public consultation until 26th August 2016.
+The Parish Council considered the consultation responses, amended the NDP where appropriate, and submitted the revised, Submission NDP to Malvern Hills District Council.
+The District Council undertook a further public consultation from December 2016 to February 2017.
+The NDP was examined by an independent Examiner in summer 2017 and the Examiner recommended that the NDP should proceed to a referendum subject to modifications set out in the Examiner's Report.
+A local referendum was held on 5th October 2017 and from the votes recorded 92.4% of those who voted were in favour of the Plan.
+Malvern Hills District Council decided on 28th November 2017 to make (adopt) the Clifton upon Teme Neighbourhood Plan so that it is part of the statutory Development Plan for Malvern Hills District, sitting

-1.7 This provides a significant opportunity for local people to influence planning decisions, as planning applications are determined 'in accordance with the Development Plan unless material considerations indicate otherwise' (Planning and Compulsory Purchase Act 2004 Section 38 (6)).
+- alongside the South Worcestershire Development Plan and other material considerations in determining planning applications in the parish of Clifton upon Teme. - 1.7 The NDP provides a significant opportunity for local people to influence planning decisions, as planning applications are determined 'in accordance with the Development Plan unless material considerations indicate otherwise' (Planning and Compulsory Purchase Act 2004 Section 38 (6)).
 NDPs have to be shaped by and produced for the local community.
-The role of the Steering Group has been to act as facilitators in enabling local residents, businesses and community groups to determine the focus of their NDP and devise policies to tackle local issues.
+The role of the Steering Group was to act as facilitators in enabling local residents, businesses and community groups to determine the focus of their NDP and devise policies to tackle local issues.